UbiquityRobotics/magni_robot/README.md

 *   `ros-jazzy-gps-umd`: Tools for parsing and processing GPS data (required by `iris_lama` SLAM).
 *   `libpcap-dev`: System library for network packet capture, required to compile the `lslidar_driver`.

+**Web Interface:**
+*   `ros-jazzy-rosbridge-server`: A WebSocket server that provides a JSON API to ROS 2 systems, required for the EzMap web interface to communicate with the robot.

 **Installation Command:**

 ```bash